 12. Interiors as An Afterthought

-Ensure that you’ve considered every project element – both interior and exterior – before diving in.
+Ensure that you’ve considered every project element – both interior and exterior – before starting work.
 This will provide confidence that nothing is being overlooked, allowing you to rest assured that you’re prepared for a beautiful finished product both inside and out.

 13. Skimping on Quality